ayushthakurrrr/GCR-ONDC/README.md

 ### Backend
 - **Node.js**: A JavaScript runtime used for building scalable server-side applications.
 It is lightweight, efficient, and enables the handling of multiple API requests concurrently.
 - **Express**: A minimal and flexible Node.js web application framework that provides robust features for web and mobile applications, simplifying routing and middleware integration.
-- **MongoDB**: A NoSQL database used to store the static product data in the GCR.
-It is a document-oriented database, ideal for handling large-scale data with flexibility.
+- **MongoDB**: We have used MongoDB Atlas for storing both static and dynamic details on the cloud.
+This enables scalable, secure, and globally distributed storage, ensuring seamless data access and high availability for the Global Catalog Registry (GCR).
 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, used to define models and interact with MongoDB collections in an easy-to-use manner.

 ### Frontend